Marzac/die/README.md

 ## A weird codebase

 This codebase ranges from pure SSE intrinsics for rasterizing, to fairly advanced C++ with seamless multithreading.
-It's a strange mix, modern and retro tech, what I actually love and hopefully a good mix.
+It's a strange mix, of modern and retro tech, what I personally love and hopefully a good mix!

 ## Building